 If you fail to answer the court action, the lender can get a default judgment from the court.
 The judgment will give the lender permission to hold a foreclosure sale.
 But if you respond to the lawsuit by filing an answer, the case will go through the litigation process.
 The lender might then request the court to grant summary judgment.
 A summary judgment motion asks that the court grant judgment in favor of the lender because the case’s critical aspects aren’t in dispute.

 If the court grants summary judgment for the lender—or you lose at trial—the judge will order the home sold at a foreclosure sale.
-A notice of sale must be published three times between 45 and seven days before the sale and mailed to you at least ten business days before the sale.
+A notice of sale must be published three times between 45 and seven days before the sale.
 (735 Ill.
 Comp.
-Stat. § 5/15-1507, Illinois Supreme Court Rule 113).
+Stat. § 5/15-1507).
+Not fewer than ten business days before the sale, the lender's attorney must send notice of the sale by electronic service (that is, by e-mail, if you have it) to all defendants appearing of record and send notice by mail to all defendants not appearing of record.
+(Illinois Supreme Court Rule 113).